Luisgarchi/TScmdChess/README.md

 ```
 npm test
 ```
-Once built, you can start the application by running.
+Once built, you can run the the application using the start command.
 This command will execute the compiled Main.js file located in the dist directory.

 ```
 npm start